cncf/glossary/content/en/observability.md

 ## What it is

-Observability is the capability to continuously generate and discover actionable insights based on signals from the system under observation.
+Observability is a system property that defines the degree to which the system can generate and discover actionable insights.
 In other words, observability allows users to understand a system's state from its external output and take (corrective) action.

 ## Problem it addresses